AppsFlyer/donkey/README.md

 `:handler` A function that accepts 1 or 3 arguments (depending on `:handler-mode`).
 The function will be called if a request matches the route.
 This is where you call your application code.
+The handler should return a response map with the following optional fields:

+- `:status`: The response status code (defaults to 200)
+- `:headers`: Map of key -> value `String` pairs
+- `:body`: The response body as `byte[]`, `String`, or `InputStream`

 `:handler-mode` To better understand the use of the `:handler-mode`, we need to first get some background about Donkey.
 Donkey is an abstraction built on top of a web tool-kit called [Vert.x](https://vertx.io/), which in turn is built on a very popular and performant networking library called [Netty](https://netty.io/).
-Netty uses an interesting threading model that is based on the concept of a single threaded event loop that serves requests.
+Netty's architecture is based on the concept of a single threaded event loop that serves requests.
 An event loop is conceptually a long-running task with a queue of events it needs to dispatch.
 As long as events are dispatched "quickly" and don't occupy too much of the event loop's time, it can dispatch events at a very high rate.
 Because it is single threaded, or in other words serial, during the time it takes to dispatch one event no other event can be dispatched.
 Therefore, it's extremely important *not to block the event loop*.

 The `:handler-mode` is a contract where you declare the type of handling your route does - `:blocking` or `:non-blocking` (default).
-`:non-blocking` means that the handler is either doing a very quick computational work, or that the work will offloaded to a separate thread.
+`:non-blocking` means that the handler is performing very fast CPU-bound tasks, or non-blocking IO bound tasks.
 In both cases the guarantee is that it will *not block the event loop*.
 In this case the `:handler` must accept 3 arguments.
 Sometimes reality has it that we have to deal with legacy code that is doing some blocking operations that we just cannot change easily.
 For these occasions we have `:blocking` handler mode.
 In this case, the handler will be called on a separate worker thread pool without needing to worry about blocking the event loop.
 The worker thread pool size can be configured when creating a [`Donkey`](#creating-a-donkey) instance by setting the `:worker-threads` option.

 `:path` is the first thing a route is matched on.
 It is the part after the